m-shimizu/2link_arm/README.md

 # 2link_arm
-A robot arm model which has 2 links
+This is a robot arm model which has 2 links for education.